MomoTheDev/POSSystem/README.md

 # POSSystem
-A lightweight, property-mapping and recalling, POS-System, developed in Java
+A lightweight, property-mapping and recalling POS-System, developed in Java

 # Installation
 1. Open the project in your favorite Java IDE